onfe/Picto/docs/api-public.md

 [
 	{
 		"Name":"Pets",
         "Desc":"This room is for drawing pictures of your pets!
-You can make 1 submission to this room per day."
+You can make 1 submission to this room per day.", "Cap":64,
-		"Cap":64,
 		"Pop":12
 	}